 Where to Buy Burdock Root

-You won't find burdock root at any grocery, though many Asian stores will carry it.
+Burdock isn't typically found at most supermarket chains, though many Asian stores will carry it.
 You can buy it fresh in the spring and late fall, or purchase it powdered or dried.
 The latter two ways don't make for good cooking, but you can use it in teas.
 Another way to find dehydrated burdock root is online from many digital herbs, tea, and Asian ingredient shops.

 When harvested or bought fresh, you can keep burdock root like any other root vegetable, either in the refrigerator or in a cool, dark spot in the pantry or basement.
 It's best not to trim the ends until you're ready to use it, and certainly don't peel the root until it's time to work with it.
 Dried or powdered, the ingredient will last longer as long as it's kept in a dry, dim area.
 Make sure it's in a sealed container so moisture and/or bugs don't invade.